Plaster Free Enterprise Center

 In 2009, the University purchased the former Willow Brook Facility, and in 2010 the University received a seven-figure gift from the Robert W. Plaster Foundation that led to the naming of the facility.

 Due to the Center's proximity to innovative research and development in the other IDEA Commons facilities, you will find the assistance you need at your fingertips.
 This downtown environment, filled with innovators, researchers and creators like you, establishes a network and an atmosphere perfect for the growth of your business.

 What you’ll find

-The Robert W. Plaster Center for Free Enterprise and Business Development houses many resources for entrepreneurs in an area designated as The eFactory, which assists entrepreneurs in any stage of the business planning process and through the exhilarating start-up phase.
+The Robert W. Plaster Free Enterprise Center houses many resources for entrepreneurs in an area designated as The eFactory, which assists entrepreneurs in any stage of the business planning process and through the exhilarating start-up phase.
 The eFactory features 20,000 square feet of leasable space, including 150 square foot offices, 550 square foot office suites and 800-2,500 square foot labs and manufacturing space.

 Beginning Fall 2013, the Plaster Center will also house the University’s cooperative engineering program with Missouri University of Science and Technology, offering programs in both Civil and Electrical Engineering.

 Do you have a big idea?
 We can help!

 - Core business training in financial management, budget development, marketing, human resources and legal issues, and business planning

 - Assistance with Small Business Innovative Research (SBIR)/Small Business Technology Transfer Research (STTR) funding programs